 APPROXIMATELY TOP 5: ANNAPOLIS HISTORY

 As I mentioned earlier, Annapolis is the capital of the state of Maryland.
-That means the Maryland State House is there, where the State Senate makes all the important decisions affecting Marylanders, like debating the most delicious way to prepare crab, or arguing about which season of The Wire is the best.
+That means the Maryland State House is in Annapolis.
+Of course, the State Senate makes all the important decisions affecting Marylanders, like choosing the most delicious way to prepare crab or selecting the very best season of The Wire.

-If you’re a fan of cravats, don’t miss the colonial portrait room.
+If you’re a fan of cravats, don’t miss the colonial portrait room in the State House.
 Many portraits of prominent colonial Marylanders were done by painter Charles Willson Peale and I really admire his ability to find the beauty in stuffy middle-aged rich dudes.

 I’m sure every state flag has a story, but I’m equally sure that I usually don’t know what that story is.
 I wouldn’t recognize my home state of New York’s flag if it bit me.
 (Although if any state’s flag knew how to bite, I’m sure it would be New York’s.
 We’re a tough bunch!)

 I can’t respect that decision.
-If it were me, I would have thrown a ton of parties for all the eligible ladies in Annapolis just to show them what a sweet pad they’d be getting if they married me.
+If I had gotten dumped, I would have thrown a ton of parties for all the eligible ladies in Annapolis just to show them what a sweet pad they’d be getting if they married me.
 Suck on that, fair weather fiancee!

 My favorite room in the HHH is the kitchen.
 I always like seeing the kitchens of historic homes because they are so different from modern kitchens.
 In Colonial Annapolis they weren’t allowed to have ovens because of the fire hazard.